Yacht Club Boys: Early years

+Adler, Kelly, Kern, and Mann

-In 1931 Charlie Adler and George Kelly joined Mann and Kern, and this became the permanent personnel.
+In 1931 Charlie Adler and George Kelly joined Billy Mann and Jimmie Kern, and this became the permanent personnel.
 The Yacht Club Boys became strictly comic singers, abandoning their musical instruments, and refined their act to include sharper, broader humor, satirizing current events and trends.
 For example, "The Super-Special Picture of the Year" took aim at Hollywood hyperbole in general ("It's colossal, tremendous, gigantic, stupendous!") and famous movie director Ernst Lubitsch in particular, as voiced by Charlie Adler.
 They composed much of their own material, credited in alphabetical order to "Adler, Kelly, Kern, and Mann" (although Kern was the chief writer).
+Syndicated Broadway columnist Gilbert Swan noted, "In the night life quartet field, the Yacht Club Boys, now appearing at the fashionable Cafe Montparnasse, still have no rivals -- particularly in the preparation of original songs."

 They starred in short subjects for Paramount in 1933–34, then for Vitaphone in 1935–36, with titles emphasizing their wacky approach: Dough-Nuts, The Vodka Boatmen, etc. They also maintained a busy schedule of network radio appearances and recording sessions.

 The Yacht Club Boys brought great energy to their performances, with brash songs like "You're Broke, You Dope" and "My, How the Country's Changed."
-Perhaps their most familiar screen appearances are in Al Jolson's The Singing Kid (1936), in which the four outspoken comics persistently try to keep Jolson from singing outdated "mammy songs;" and the collegiate musical Pigskin Parade (1936), in which they perform their specialties at college rallies.
+Perhaps their most familiar screen appearances are in Al Jolson's The Singing Kid (1936), in which the four outspoken comics persistently try to keep Jolson from singing outdated "mammy songs", and the collegiate musical Pigskin Parade (1936), in which they perform their specialties at college rallies.
+Reviewer Harold W. Cohen noted of The Singing Kid: "Although [Jolson] labors diligently and with his customary fondness for sentimentality, you will come away [from the theater] remembering chiefly those remarkable Yacht Club Boys.
+A foursome with a distinctly original style, they sing of newsy topics with satirical straightforwardness, and that number in which they try to dissuade Mr. Jolson from extolling his mammy is a superb piece of tomfoolery."

+In 1937 the Yacht Club Boys headed the cast of their only starring feature, the Paramount musical Thrill of a Lifetime.

+The mid-1930s were the Yacht Club Boys' busiest period, as syndicated columnist Paul Harrison observed: "The Yacht Club Boys have a way of popping up almost anywhere.
+Leave them on Broadway with their name in lights, go to London, and you'll likely find them chanting their topical ditties in the Café de Paris.
+Or go to Miami and you'll run smack into them in the lobby of the Fleetwood.
+You see them on trains; you stand in line with them at the mutuel windows at Santa Anita; you find them playing bridge at Saratoga.
+Drive out in the middle of the desert and turn on your radio -- the Yacht Club Boys again."
+They returned to the New York nightclub scene in October 1938, after an absence of two years.